 Brunch & Shopping in Historic Gastown

-A few of the best brunch spots in Vancouver are located in Gastown.
-Local favorites are Catch 122 and Jam Cafe.
+Local favorites are Cafe Medina and Jam Cafe.
 Jam Cafe always has a line, so if you don’t go hiking, get there when it opens to avoid the wait.
-Chambar next door is a great option if you can’t get into Jam Cafe.
 With only 24 hours in Vancouver, you might not want to spend the morning waiting in line.

-Tip: If you go to Chambar, order a lavender latte and get a few waffles and raspberry caramel sauce to start.
+Tip: If you go to Cafe Medina, order a lavender latte and get a few waffles and raspberry caramel sauce to start.

-After brunch, grab a coffee from Revolver and a treat from Purebread and walk around Gastown.
-Shop at boutiques like Frank and Oak, The Latest Scoop, Örling and Wu, Old Faithful Shop, John Fluevog, One of a Few, Nouvelle Nouvelle, and ARC apparel.
+After brunch, walk around Gastown.
+Shop at boutiques like Frank and Oak, The Latest Scoop, Örling and Wu, Old Faithful Shop, John Fluevog, One of a Few, and Nouvelle Nouvelle.
+When you need an afternoon pick me up, head to Purebread for a sweet treat.

 Wander to another popular Downtown district, Yaletown